pulp/pulp_python/docs/user-docs/getting_started.rst

 Upload a Python Package
 -----------------------

 Now that we have a Python repository, we can upload a Python source package to it.
+Pulp accepts source distributions and wheels, which are uploaded in the same way.
 Let's clone the pulp_python plugins package and build a source package suitable for uploading to Pulp::

    $ cd /tmp